codetalkio/patterns-serverless-rust-minimal/README.md

 We are using a couple of libraries, in various state of maturity/release:

 - The master branch of [aws-lambda-rust-runtime](https://github.com/awslabs/aws-lambda-rust-runtime) pending on [#216](https://github.com/awslabs/aws-lambda-rust-runtime/issues/216) ([README from PR](https://github.com/awslabs/aws-lambda-rust-runtime/blob/5d50e1ca29b20fccaf85074a6904fa4b6ece4f05/README.md)) to be finalised for official async/await support.
-  - To statically build you might also need OpenSSL development headers, but we let the [openssl-sys package manage that](https://github.com/sfackler/rust-openssl/issues/980) for us with a `openssl-sys/vendored`.
   - We will need the musl tools, which we use instead of glibc, via `apt-get install musl-tools` for Ubuntu or `brew tap SergioBenitez/osxct && brew install FiloSottile/musl-cross/musl-cross` for macOS.
-  - We need zip to create our deployment package when using the CLI, `apt-get install zip`.
 - [aws-cdk](https://docs.aws.amazon.com/cdk/latest/guide/home.html) for deploying to AWS, using CloudFormation under-the-hood.
 We'll use their support for [Custom Runtimes](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-lambda-readme.html).
 - The [aws-cdk fork](https://github.com/localstack/aws-cdk) of [localstack](https://github.com/localstack/localstack) for a local development setup.
 - [cargo watch](https://github.com/passcod/cargo-watch) so we can develop using `cargo watch`, installable via `cargo install cargo-watch`.